Ismaila Jome: Nashville SC

 On May 22, 2018, Jome signed with USL side Nashville SC.
 On November 14, 2018, Nashville announced they had not re-signed Jome for the 2019 season.

 Portland Timbers

 On April 2, 2021, Jome was signed to a one-year contract by Major League Soccer side Portland Timbers.
 Later that month, the club announced Jome had ruptured his Achilles tendon in training and would be out for the remainder of the year.
 Following the 2021 season, Portland declined their contract option on Jome.

 San Antonio FC

 On June 21, 2023, Jome signed with USL Championship side San Antonio FC until the end of the 2023 season.

 Spokane Velocity FC

 On June 21, 2024, Jome signed with Spokane Velocity FC for its inaugural season in the USL League One.
+He would leave after the 2025 season.